city41/neo-geo-dev-book/04-hello-world/index.md

 ### fix_clear()

-Upon booting up the system, it is possible video RAM has garbage values in it.
-We want to b sure the fix layer is totally clear before we do anything, so our `fix_clear` function will clear it out.
+By the time our game is running, the system has probably already used the fix layer for the eyecatcher.
+We need to erase everything in the fix layer, so our `fix_clear` does just that:

 ```C
 void fix_clear() {